Ann Goddard Scholarship for publicly funded pupillages, Gray’s Inn, 2017

 Children – Private Law

-Naomi accepts instructions from parents, other family members and Guardians in private law proceedings.
+Naomi accepts instructions from parents, other family members and Guardians in private law proceedings regularly appearing in the Magistrates’ Court, County Court and the High Court.

 She has experience dealing with complex proceedings involving disputes over residence and contact.

-She also has experience dealing with clients with mental health difficulties or cases involving serious domestic abuse, including sexual abuse.
+She also has experience dealing with clients with mental health difficulties or cases involving serious domestic abuse, including sexual abuse and medical treatment of children.

 Naomi has a particular interest in cases involving parental alienation and has experience dealing with these cases where a 16.4 Guardian has been appointed.
 She also has experience of cases involving religious issues, including where the issue for the Court has been whether a child should be raised as a Jehovah’s Witness.